pthpv95/signalr-chat-app/README.md

 - Vue 3

 #### Deployment:
-- All are deployed on free hosting services.
-- Backend services are hosted on [Heroku](https://dashboard.heroku.com/)
+- Backend services are hosted on [DigitalOcean](https://www.digitalocean.com/)
-- Frontend app is deployed and hosted by [netlify](https://www.netlify.com/)
+- Frontend app is deployed on [AWS S3]